Over 1,000 vintage computer including seven original Apple-1.

 From December 2017 on, the Apple-1 will be permanently on display in the Microelectronics Department.

 Why the German Museum in Munich?
 There were some museums interested in the Apple-1.
 The Deutsches Museum Munch is not only the largest technical museum, but it has impressed me since my childhood.
-My grandmother owned a house in the English Garden and I used to go from there to the museum.
+My grandmother owned a house at the English Garden in Munich and I used to go from there to the museum and the nearby astronomical observatory.
 A little nostalgia and childhood memories played a role.

 Only very few Apple-1 have been on display in European museums so far.